 |Pantothenic acid||0.183 mg||3.5%|

 Use of Chinese stem lettuce among US households is primarily by the expatriate Chinese and Korean communities.
 Its popularity among locals and in European consumers is gaining ground, albeit slowly.

-You can find imported stem lettuce wrapped in a thin film wraps, particularly in the oriental vegetables and fruits sections.
-Look for the celtuce stems that feature smooth skin, and short, firm, moisture-rich and not curved.
-Its top greens shoots near its tip should be fresh, light-green, and are not wilted.
+You can find imported stem lettuce wrapped in thin-film wraps, particularly in the oriental vegetables and fruits sections.
+Look for the celtuce stems that feature smooth skin, and short, firm, moisture-rich, and not curved.
+Its top greens shoot near its tip should be fresh, light-green, and are not wilted.

 Avoid oversized, woody stems as they signal past their prime.

 At home, place the purchased celtuce into a container filled with ice-cold water.
 Then mop dry using a soft towel to remove moisture, and then put them in the refrigerator with a damp paper towel to extend shelf-life.

 To prepare, peel the stem's outer thick peel using a paring knife or vegetable peeler until you find a light green, moist edible "heart" of the celtuce at its core.
-They taste crispy, with reminiscent of cauliflower/radish flavor in salads.
-Cooked in soups and stir-fries, the texture becomes somewhat mellowed, yet chewy.
+They taste crispy, reminiscent of cauliflower/radish flavor in salads.
+Cooked in soups and stir-fries, its texture becomes somewhat mellowed yet chewy.

-Use the young, tender leaves in salad or cook lightly.
+Use young, tender leaves in salad, or cook lightly.